solliancenet/microsoft-postgresql-developer-guide/05_AI/Samples/05-09-01-AI-HuggingFace/README.md

 ### Software pre-requisites

-All of this is done already in the lab setup scripts for the Lab virtual machine, but is provided here for reference.
+All of this is done already in the lab setup scripts for the Lab virtual machine but is provided here for reference.

 - Install [Visual Studio Code](https://code.visualstudio.com/download)
 - Install the [`Python`](https://marketplace.visualstudio.com/items?itemName=ms-python.python) extension